top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### How to run

-Basically you need to navigate to the folder that contains the benchmark code.
+You need to navigate to the folder that contains the benchmark code.
 In this case:

     $ /catkin_ws/src/10-lane-control/benchmark/